Mors Praematura: Plot

-Reese (Jim Caviezel) enters Shaw's loft but does not find her there, finding evidence of a taser.
+Reese (Jim Caviezel) enters Shaw's loft but does not find her there, but does find evidence of a taser.
 Meanwhile, Finch (Michael Emerson) has met the new number: Timothy Sloan (Kirk Acevedo), an estate investigator.
-Sloan specifically investigates belongings from people who have recently died without a will and finds their next-of-kin.
+Sloan specifically investigates belongings of people who have recently died without a will and finds their next-of-kin.

 Finch follows Sloan to an apartment where he suspects he is stealing.
 However, Sloan reveals he is the foster brother of the owner, Jason Greenfield (Michael Esper), who died of a heroin overdose a few weeks ago.
 Jason was a hacker and lost contact until Sloan found out about his death.
 Sloan expresses doubt about Jason using drugs as he owned very expensive items in his house and despite his hacker status, he had no computer.
 Jason left behind a USB flash drive with a coded message that mentioned that he would be killed if he left a group.

 Shaw (Sarah Shahi) wakes up in a car with Root (Amy Acker), who tells her that the Machine needs them to work together to help protect it.
 Shaw reluctantly agrees to help.
 The Machine gives them unexplained clues, like leaving an envelope on a park bench, delving in the sewers and entering a CIA safe house where Shaw knocks the agent out.
 Root then has Shaw act as a CIA operative with Root serving as a prisoner.
 Root is taken to a CIA black site.

 Finch and Sloan visit one of Jason's storage unit to find it empty.
 But with the use of UV lights, they discover a coded message in the walls.
 However, they are being watched by a camera and they nearly die when the unit closes and starts filling it with gasoline.
 Reese saves them and they escape before the unit explodes.
 The team then discovers that one of the people involved is Peter Collier (Leslie Odom Jr.), a man they previously dealt with.
 Jason was part of Collier's group and became a highly respected hacker but when he tried to leave, Collier had him killed.
 The team must find a Running key cipher that Jason left and would be used to unravel the code.